Tuwaiq-Cloud-Computing/Database-Unit-Project/README.md

 ### Database will do the following:
 - Create Tables .
-- Add value to table.
+- Add record to table.
 - Use conditions .
-- Update and Delete items.
+- Update and Delete record.

 ## Example Project : DBMS :